codacy/codacy-dartanalyzer/docs/description/unnecessary_string_interpolations.md

-Don't use string interpolation if there's only a string expression in it.
+**DON'T** use string interpolation if there's only a string expression in it.

 **BAD:**
 ```dart